-The writing is on the wall: your aging loved one is no longer safe living at home.
+The writing is on the wall: Your aging loved one is no longer safe living at home.
 Maybe Dad has started fires because he keeps forgetting to turn off the stove.
 Perhaps Mom is prone to falling and keeps winding up in the hospital.
-You’ve tried to reason with them, talked about the benefits of senior living, encouraged them to tour local communities, begged, pleaded and bribed, but nothing works.
+You’ve tried to reason with them, talked about the benefits of assisted living, encouraged them to tour local communities, begged, pleaded, and bribed, but nothing works.
 Your loved one refuses to even consider moving.

-Guardianship can only be established over a person who is found to be incapable of making sound decisions and caring for themselves.
-If a senior is competent, they can choose how and where they want to live, even if these decisions put them at risk of injury, illness or death.
+Guardianship can only be established over a person who’s found to be incapable of making sound decisions and caring for themselves.
+If a senior is competent, they can choose how and where they want to live, even if these decisions put them at risk of injury, illness, or death.

-The legal system so respects each individual’s right to make decisions about their life that, if a cognitively impaired adult has moments of lucidity and can state that they want to remain at home, the judge will usually rule that they can do so and then order the appointed guardian to establish appropriate systems to ensure their safety and well-being, such as in-home care and home modifications.
+For example, if a cognitively impaired adult with an appointed guardian has moments of lucidity and can state that they want to remain at home, the judge will usually rule that they can do so.
+The appointed guardian may then be ordered to establish appropriate systems that ensure their safety and well-being, such as in-home care and home modifications.

 Why do the courts take this stance?
-Geffen explains it is in line with a 1999 U.S. Supreme Court decision that ruled unnecessary “institutionalization” of people with disabilities is a type of discrimination prohibited by the Americans with Disabilities Act (ADA).
-According to Geffen, this decision has become shorthand for the principle that institutionalization (which includes senior living settings like assisted living facilities and nursing homes) should be a last resort for people who require long-term care services and supports.
+Geffen explains it’s in line with a 1999 U.S. Supreme Court decision that ruled unnecessary “institutionalization” of people with disabilities is a type of discrimination prohibited by the Americans with Disabilities Act (ADA).
+According to Geffen, this decision has become shorthand for the principle that institutionalization (which includes senior living settings such as assisted living communities and nursing homes) should be a last resort for people who require long-term care services and support.

 When it comes to putting a parent in a nursing home against their will, some people mistakenly believe that being designated as a financial power of attorney (POA) or medical POA gives them this authority.
-That is not the case.
+That’s not the case.

 “No document gives the caregiver that authority,” notes Geffen.

 There are certain things you can and can’t do with POA, and these things vary depending on how the document is written and when it goes into effect.
-These documents only give someone the power to “be the impaired person’s voice for legal, financial and/or health care matters,” Geffen says.
+POA documents only give someone the power to “be the impaired person’s voice for legal, financial, and/or health care matters,” Geffen says.

-Larry Abrams, administrator for The New Jewish Home’s Sarah Neuman campus, a combined short-term rehab and long-term skilled nursing facility in Westchester, N.Y., says that in cases where guardianship is not obtained and family members somehow convince an elder to move to a senior living community, there is no guarantee that the elder will stay there.
+Laurence Abrams is the administrator at The New Jewish Home’s Sarah Neuman campus, a nursing home in Westchester, New York.
+He says that in cases where guardianship isn’t obtained and family members somehow convince an older adult to move to a senior living community, there’s no guarantee that they’ll stay there.

 “We usually can’t force someone to stay,” Abrams admits.
-“If an elder wants to go home, we can’t legally stop them if they are lucid and able to make rational decisions.
-We put a discharge plan in place that states how and where they will continue receiving care.
+“If an elder wants to go home, we can’t legally stop them if they’re lucid and able to make rational decisions.
+We put a discharge plan in place that states how and where they’ll continue receiving care.
 That plan might include in-home care.
 However, as long as the person has mental capacity, we must allow them to leave and then report the case to adult protective services.”

-On the other hand, “If the elder does not have the mental ability to make rational decisions, we won’t let them leave,” Abrams assures.
+On the other hand, “If the elder doesn’t have the mental ability to make rational decisions, we won’t let them leave,” Abrams assures.
 “A psychiatrist will evaluate the resident and, if they find that the resident lacks sufficient mental capacity and will be unsafe living on their own, we say, ‘Sorry but we can’t let you go.’
-It’s a tricky situation, because oftentimes, the resident becomes more challenging to manage.”
+It’s a tricky situation because oftentimes the resident becomes more challenging to manage.”

-Regardless of a family’s unique situation, getting elderly parents to move from their home is never easy.
-The best scenario is to broach the subject gently, frequently and long before it needs to be acted on.
+Regardless of a family’s unique situation, getting elderly parents to move from their homes is rarely easy.
+The best scenario is to broach the subject gently, frequently, and long before it needs to be acted on.
+Once moving has been suggested, it’s time to back off for a while.
+Let the seed germinate.
+Enjoy time together in other ways for a while before bringing it up again.
 In this way, the entire family can work together to understand how a loved one wishes to live out their golden years and then plan accordingly.
-Unfortunately, many families struggle to discuss this topic, and seniors’ willingness to embrace change often decreases as the decision approaches.
+Unfortunately, many families struggle to discuss this topic, and seniors’ willingness to embrace change often decreases as the decision nears.

-Ultimately, family caregivers must learn to respect their aging loved ones’ wishes and try to reconcile them with the best decisions for their health and safety.
-If a senior is not capable of partaking in these decisions because of dementia or another mental health condition, then guardianship may be the only way to ensure their well-being — but only as a last resort.
+Ultimately, family caregivers must learn to respect their aging loved ones’ wishes and try to reconcile those wishes with the best decisions for their health and safety.
+If a senior isn’t capable of partaking in these decisions because of dementia or another mental health condition, then guardianship may be the only way to ensure their well-being — but only as a last resort.